People

 Email: misaki.natsuaki@ucr.edu | Faculty Page

-Dr. Natsuaki is an Associate Professor of Psychology at the University of California, Riverside.
+Dr. Natsuaki is a Professor of Psychology at the University of California, Riverside.
 In 2006, she received her PhD in Human Development from University of California, Davis under the mentorship of Dr. Xiaojia Ge.
 She then became a postdoctoral researcher at the Institute of Child Development of University of Minnesota.
 Taking a developmental approach, Dr. Natsuaki focuses on the interplay of biological and environmental origins of psychopathology.
 In particular, she is interested in the roles of puberty and family relationships in explaining the emergence and changes in internalizing psychopathology during the transition from childhood to adolescence.
 Dr. Natsuaki uses various designs in her research, including longitudinal designs and genetically sensitive designs.
 She is an investigator on the Early Growth and Development Study.

 GRADUATE STUDENTS